ritvikupadhyaya/RUSwiftTypewriterLabel/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Or download the project and go to the Example directory and open the `RUSwiftTypewriterLabel.xcworkspace` workspace file.

 ![Alt Text](https://cloud.githubusercontent.com/assets/5144703/14835995/aa766c7a-0bd2-11e6-897e-e0af77dc19d6.gif)

 ## Requirements